Chartered Society of Designers: Description

-Founded in 1930 as Society of Industrial Artists, the Society is governed by Royal Charter (granted in 1976).
+The Society is governed by Royal charter (granted in 1976).
 Members are obliged by a Code of Conduct to practice to the highest professional standards.
 CSD is a registered charity (UK Registered Charity Number 279393).
 Its Royal Patron was Prince Philip, Duke of Edinburgh.

 CSD is not a trade body/association and functions as a learned society.
 Membership in the Society is awarded to qualified designers who demonstrate competence against CPSK (TM) (Creativity, Professionalism, Skills and Knowledge).
 Members are identified using the post-nominal letters, MCSD (TM) or FCSD (TM) (indicating Member or Fellow, respectively).